zchyde/brooklinebooksmith.com/_events/2017-02/rick-beyer---rivals-unto-death.md

 ---

-<br>From the bestselling author of* The Greatest Stories Never Told* series comes* Rivals Unto Death*, Rick Beyer's historical account of Alexander Hamilton and Aaron Burr's three-decade relationship – from their illustrious and eccentric political careers to their fateful and now infamous duel.
+<br>From the bestselling author of&nbsp;*The Greatest Stories Never Told*&nbsp;series comes&nbsp;*Rivals Unto Death*, Rick Beyer's historical account of Alexander Hamilton and Aaron Burr's three-decade relationship – from their illustrious and eccentric political careers to their fateful and now infamous duel.